Are you one click away from starting your Google AdWords campaign to generate real estate leads?

 Advertising apartments and rentals via Google Search ads seems especially interesting when looking at the average costs per lead and how many leads you can get out of that per month.

-If we take into consideration the average closing rate of 27%, which I mentioned in this article of mine, we can assume the following number of sales:
+If we take into consideration the average closing rate of 27%, which I mentioned in this article, we can assume the following number of sales:

 Apartments and rentals: 11.3